-Knowing a companies history will help you make a more informed decision when it comes to purchasing power tools such as a chainsaw, especially when heavily investing into a log splitter.
-Personally for me I would find it hard to spend upwards of $800 on a chainsaw if I knew a company was facing financial issues.
+Knowing a companies history will help you make a more informed decision when it comes to purchasing power tools such as a chainsaw, especially when heavily investing in a log splitter.
+Personally, for me, I would find it hard to spend upwards of $800 on a chainsaw if I knew a company was facing financial issues.
 Since there is a chance they could go under and they won’t repair your tool under warranty.
 While that is an extreme example, it does make you think.

 Quick Links To Info On This Page